maykar/plex_assistant/README.md

 [Installation](#installation) ｜ [Configuration](#configuration) ｜ [Cast Devices](#cast-devices) ｜ [Commands](#commands)<br>
 [Google Assistant Setup](#google-assistant-setup) ｜ [HA Conversation Setup](#home-assistant-conversation-setup) ｜ [Advanced Config](#advanced-configuration)<br><hr>

-Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google devices and Plex clients.
+Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google and Sonos devices, as well as Plex clients.
 You could use this component with anything that can make a service call to HA as well.

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`

 You can use the component's service (`plex_assistant.command`) to call the commands however you'd like.
 Visit the services tab in HA's Developer Tools to test it out.

-***Music and audio aren't built in yet, only shows and movies at the moment.***

 ## [Troubleshooting and Issues](https://github.com/maykar/plex_assistant/blob/master/troubleshooting.md)